 Specialist Certificate in Empowering Health in Aboriginal Communities

-Applications for 2020 start-year intake are now open and close on 31 January 2020.
+Applications for 2020 start-year intake have now closed.

 Late applications will be considered.

 You will need to collect some documents and information to support your application and to demonstrate that you meet the Selection Criteria.